MarkFern/VBA-Docs/Language/Reference/User-Interface-Help/data-type-summary.md

 ### Explicit casts

-Explicit casts are not supported in the grammar of the VBA language.
+Explicit casts are not fundamentally supported in the grammar of the VBA language.

 <br>